dombroks/RickAndMorty/README.md

-# 📦 Project Package Structure (Clean Architecture + Jetpack Compose)
+# Project Package Structure

-This project follows the **Clean Architecture** pattern with a modern, declarative UI built using * *Jetpack Compose**.
+This project follows the **Clean Architecture** pattern with a modern, declarative UI built using * *Jetpack Compose and MVI**.
 Below is an overview of the main packages and their responsibilities.

 ---

-## 🧱 Package Overview
+## Project Overview

 ### `domain/`